-We have entered into license agreements with third parties related to the development and commercialization of our product candidates, including ALX148, and SIRP $\alpha$ antibodies which we are exploring in our research program.
-In consideration of the foregoing, we have agreed to customary payments terms in these agreements, including certain milestone payments upon the achievement of clinical and commercial milestones and low single-digit royalties.
+We have entered into license agreements with third parties related to the development and commercialization of our product candidates, including evorpacept, and SIRPα antibodies which we are exploring in our research program.
+In consideration of the foregoing, we have agreed to customary payment terms in these agreements, including certain milestone payments upon the achievement of clinical and commercial milestones and low single-digit royalties.
 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Contractual Obligations and Commitments-License and Collaboration Agreements."